The Illuminati Throughout the Ages

 The absolute certainty of mathematics provided a solid foundation upon which to construct the teachings of the Brotherhood.
 All members, both Akousmatikoi and Mathematikoi, were therefore well-trained in mathematics.
 (The Mathematical foundation of the Brotherhood is reflected by the fact that, to this day, Pythagoras is most widely known for the “Pythagorean Theorem,” which describes the relationship between the lengths of the three sides of a right-triangle: a2+b2=c2.
 It should be noted, however, that it was not Pythagoras who originally discovered this relationship, although he is often credited as providing the first proof of the theorem.)
 This gave the entire Pythagorean Brotherhood a common body of absolutely irrefutable knowledge, and helped hone their reasoning skills.

 The Akousmatikoi (and pseudo-Mathematikoi) were presented with a set of eumysticisms to go along with the mathematics which they were taught; these consisted largely of a specially constructed eumystical version of numerology.
 Regarding the nature of reality, they were taught that “all is number,” meaning that everything is literally made of numbers and caused by numbers.
-(The genius of this eumysticism is that, while it is technically incorrect to say that things are “made of” numbers, it is nevertheless true that Mathematical relationships are fundamental to our physical world; furthermore, mathematical training is extremely valuable for the development of logical thinking.)
+(The genius of this eumysticism is that, while it is technically incorrect to say that things are “made of numbers,” it is nevertheless true that everything is ultimately mathematical in nature; furthermore, mathematical training is extremely valuable for the development of logical thinking.)
 Another prime example of this “Pythagorean” numerology is the mystical meaning applied to the “Tetractys,” a triangle composed of four rows of dots, with one in the top row, two in the second, three in the third, and four in the fourth:

 • • •